 ANSWER: MDHHS is currently pursuing all available options to address this through federally approved channels.
 These channels include flexibilities that enable states to waive prior authorization requirements which includes the extension of deadlines for appeals and state fair hearing requests.
-Michigan has received approval to waive certain requirements in Medicaid and CHIP under Section 1135 authority and guidance on this is forthcoming.
+Michigan has received approval to waive certain requirements in Medicaid and CHIP under Section 1135 authority on April 6, 2020 with an approval update on 9/21/2020.
 Additionally, it may not be clinically practical, but there is the option of conducting an evaluation virtually/remotely in lieu of a face to face evaluation, as telephonic and/or telehealth methods are allowable during the COVID-19 crisis.